alliander-opensource/AIFES/.github/ISSUE_TEMPLATE/infrastructure.md

 ---
-name: "🔩 Infrastructure"
+name: "📊 Analysis"
-about: Infrastructure
+about: Analysis
 title: ""
-labels: "kind: infrastructure"
+labels: "kind: Analysis"
 assignees: ""
 ---

+Why/What:

+How:

+Result: